sd17spring/sd17spring.github.io/_toolboxes/heroku.md

 In this toolbox, you will deploy a Flask application to the cloud, so that users can visit it at a public URL.

+You will learn how to use `git push` to deploy to the Heroku hosting service, how to configure a Flask application to accept external requests, how and why to configure a Flask application to listen on different TCP/IP ports.

+## Prerequisites

-To start, you will need a Flask application.
-If you don't have one, first complete the [Web Apps Toolbox]({% link _toolboxes/web-apps.md %}) to create a web application.
+To start, you will need a Flask application that runs on your laptop.
+If you don't have one, complete the [Web Apps Toolbox]({% link _toolboxes/web-apps.md %}) and then return to this toolbox.

 ## Get Set